2

 Using Reclaimed Lumber

-Reclaimed lumber can be used in it’s aged, rustic form or it can be resawn into high quality boards.
-Reclaimed beams can often be sawn into wider boards than are available from trees today due to the larger size of virgin timber.
+People can use reclaimed lumber in its aged, rustic form or resaw it into high-quality boards.
+Sawmills often saw reclaimed beams into wider boards than modern trees can provide because of the larger size of virgin timber.

 Benefits